 Where can you book Blue Star ferry tickets from Athens to Tinos?

 I highly recommend you book your ferry tickets online through Ferryhopper before you even land in Greece.
 It is the easiest and safest way to guarantee you are going to get a seat.
-In fact, for July, August and September, I recommend you book the ferry tickets online at least 1 month in advance.
-To be honest, you will always find a seat on a ferry but if you are planning to get your vehicle on the ferry then you need to book very well in advance as there are limited spaces for cars and motorbikes in their garages.
+In fact, for July, August, and September, I recommend you book the ferry tickets online at least 1 month in advance.
+To be honest, you will always find a seat on a ferry, but if you are planning to get your vehicle on the ferry, then you need to book very well in advance, as there are limited spaces for cars and motorbikes in their garages.

 BE CAREFUL THOUGH:

-For the latest prices always check the Ferryhopper website.
+For the latest prices, always check theFerryhopperwebsite.

 FLIGHTS TO TINOS

-There are no flights to Tinos Greece because simply there is no airport on the island.
+There are no flights to Tinos, Greece, because there is simply no airport on the island.

 HOW TO GET FROM ATHENS AIRPORT TO PIRAEUS PORT

-Tinos Ferries depart from E9 Port Gate so you have to stop at the bus station which is called: STATION ISAP (this is also a metro station).
+This is how to get from the Athens airport Exit to the X96 and X95 bus stops just outside of the airport:Tinos Ferries depart from E9 Port Gate, so you have to stop at the bus station, which is called: STATION ISAP (this is also a metro station).

-For the X96 bus, you have to buy tickets from a kiosk which is just outside of the bus stop (and also just outside of the airport, just follow the “Bus” signs in the airport).
+For the X96 bus, you have to buy tickets from a kiosk which is just outside of the bus stop (and also just outside of the airport, just follow the “Bus” signs in the airport).For adults, the Athens bus ticket (called “ATH.ENA) costs 6 euros, and for kids (under 6) it costs 3 euros.

-You can also take a taxi from the Athens airport to the Piraeus Ferry port which costs 50-60 euros but it’s really not recommended because it’s not worth it in my opinion…
+You can also take a taxi from the Athens airport to the Piraeus Ferry port, which costs 50-60 euros, but it’s really not recommended because it’s not worth it in my opinion…

-The X96 bus is pretty fast and it costs only 6 euros!
+The X96 bus is pretty fast, and it costs only 6 euros!Also, BE CAREFUL:

 Sometimes the X96 Athens Airport Buses say: “AEROLIMENAS-PEIRAIAS”

-This is a greek version of saying: “Airport – Pireaus” , so it’s the same really…
+Don’t get confused.This is a Greek version of saying: “Airport – Piraeus”, so it’s the same…

 HOW TO GET FROM ATHENS AIRPORT TO RAFINA PORT

-The easiest and cheapest way to get from Athens aiport to Rafina port is by taking a KTEL bus.These are different buses than the blue ones (like X96 or X95) and the bus stop is just across the street from the airport exits (see picture above).
-You can buy the ticket on the bus from the driver and it costs around 3 euros (there might be a slight difference every year).
+The easiest and cheapest way to get from Athens airport to Rafina port is by taking a KTEL bus.
+These are different buses from the blue ones (like X96 or X95), and the bus stop is just across the street from the airport exits (see picture above).
+You can buy the ticket on the bus from the driver, and it costs around 3 euros (there might be a slight difference every year).

 HOW TO GET FROM ATHENS AIRPORT TO CENTRAL ATHENS

-The X95 bus stop is next to the X96 bus stop and the tickets are exactly the same and are sold from the same kiosk.
+The X95 bus stop is next to the X96 bus stop, and the tickets are exactly the same and are sold from the same kiosk.

-You can also take the metro line 3 to get to Syntagma Square from the Athens Airport.
+You can also take the metro line 3 to get to Syntagma Square from the Athens Airport.Check on this link the timetables for Athens metro lines

 These are the timetables of Athens Metro Line 3 to and from the Airport (there is a train every 36 minutes):